 Cannabis Light Schedules: When should I change my light schedule?

 by Nebula Haze

-During this time, the plant does not produce buds at all.
+During the entire vegetative stage the plant does not produce buds at all.

 In nature, as the days get shorter, cannabis plants will start flowering (producing buds) because they think winter is approaching.

 Flowering Stage - cannabis plants start budding when they start getting at least 12 hours of uninterrupted darkness each night (short days).
 Indoors most growers put their plants on a 12-12 schedule to initiate flowering.
 Outdoors the plant will naturally start budding in late summer when nights are growing longer and longer as winter approaches.
 Just make sure plants aren't exposed to light during their dark period!

 The indoor grower will need to artificially induce flowering/budding in plants by changing the light schedule so the plant receives only 12 hours of light a day, and 12 hours of uninterrupted darkness.